evanwill/go-go-ghpages-b/content/1-intro.md

 <span class="term">Markdown</span> is a standard to simplify writing content for the web designed to be easy to read and write.
 [GitHub Markdown Flavor](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax){:target="_blank" rel="noopener"} can be used any where on GitHub to format your writing in comments, Issues, and `.md` files.
-The basics are intuitive, much like formatting a plain text email, as can be seen in the [Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).
+The basics are intuitive, much like formatting a plain text email, as can be seen in the [Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/){:target="_blank" rel="noopener"}.

 Edit your README using Markdown: